nago3579/eventlooparticle/The Event Loop Explained.md

 ~~~javascript
 while(true){ console.log("Section is cool") }
 ~~~
 Try selecting text or clicking on buttons.
 Can't?
-Let's see why. <!-- will the above animation stop too-->
+Let's see why.

 Here is the event loop while our code is running.

 ![blocked event loop](https://i.imgur.com/C1P1MR7.jpg)

 It is stuck in our Javascript infinite loop.
-The website can't re-render or handle other events, like clicks, because we haven't given control back to the browser. <!-- and the browser has no notion of preemption to get control back -->
+The website can't re-render or handle other events, like clicks, because we haven't given control back to the browser.

 This is called blocking the event loop.
 Long tasks like loops can unintentionally block the event loop, and make web apps and sites feel slow and unresponsive.